rjmolina13/mkvmerge_script/README.md

 - This project uses the mkvmerge utility from mkvtoolnix (https://mkvtoolnix.download/) and the ffprobe utility from ffmpeg (https://ffmpeg.org/).
-- This project was inspired by the need to quickly and easily merge multiple MKV files into a single file.
+- This project was inspired by the need to quickly and easily process multiple `.mkv` and `.ass` files into a each single file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>